Dirtbagging and Climbing in Leonidio, Greece

 Climbing Leonidio Chateau Polonais sector

-The crags are located from almost sea level to 900 meters elevation.
-Choosing where you want to climb depends on the weather and conditions.
+The crags are located from almost sea level all the way to 900 meters elevation.
+So, choosing where you want to climb depends on the weather and conditions.
 There are sectors that are in the sun all day – perfect for colder days.
-And there are some at a higher elevation, partly in shade, that are good for warmer days.
+And there are some at a higher elevation, partly in shade and some that get zero sun, which are good for warmer days, especially in autumn.

 Seasonality